NOAA-EMC/global-workflow/README.md

 If you want more advanced changes in the resource settings, contact a EIB person.

 After changing this file, you NEED to start a new experiment instead of overwriting the existing one.
 The reason is that, the "resources_sum.yaml" within $EXPDIR has the highest priority so that any changes in default_resources.yaml will be overwritten.

+## Initial Conditions

+Currently this is set up for benchmark runs which have ICs which are already generated.
+Currently available dates are the 1st and the 15th of the month starting April 1, 2011 thourgh March 15, 2018.

+## Particular versions

+Prototype 5 was run with global-workflow hash 005468b9299ea6fc9afdbeace33c336c6797833a